-The definition of forgiveness frequently referred to in the literature on forgiveness is, "Forgiveness involves a willingness to abandon one's right to resentment, negative judgement, and negative behavior toward one who unjustly injured us, while fostering the undeserved qualities of compassion, generosity, and sometimes even love toward him or her" (Enright & the

-Human Development Study Group, 1991; North, 1987).
+The definition of forgiveness frequently referred to in the literature on forgiveness is, "Forgiveness involves a willingness to abandon one's right to resentment, negative judgement, and negative behavior toward one who unjustly injured us, while fostering the undeserved qualities of compassion, generosity, and sometimes even love toward him or her" (Enright & the Human Development Study Group, 1991; North, 1987).
 The words in bold illustrate that one has a right to feel resentment and other negative feelings as a result of the hurt they experience, and that the offender, because of his or her hurtful actions, doesn't necessarily deserve the forgiver's compassion and forgiveness.
-A definition more easily understood and applied is that forgiveness involves a decrease in negative thoughts, feelings and behaviors toward an offender and perhaps, over time, a gradual increase in more positive thoughts, feelings, and sometimes behaviors occurs (Enright et al., 1991).
+A definition more easily understood and applied is that forgiveness involves a decrease in negative thoughts, feelings, and behaviors toward an offender and perhaps, over time, a gradual increase in more positive thoughts, feelings, and sometimes behaviors occur (Enright et al., 1991).

 Both definitions are represented in this curriculum.
 Forgiveness is often criticized because people believe it is associated with excusing, condoning, forgetting, remaining in a hurtful relationship, and/or a lack of justice.
 In reality, forgiveness occurs after one recognizes and admits that he or she has been deeply hurt, and thus, forgiveness does not involve excusing, condoning or a forgoing of justice.
 Forgiveness does not mean we tolerate abuse or stay in a hurtful relationship.
 However, this aspect, for children, is not always in their control.
 Any type of abuse discovered during the teaching of this curriculum should be reported to the appropriate authorities and discussed with a school counselor/psychologist.
 We also don't necessarily need to tell the offender we have forgiven.
-Sometimes it is not possible, as the offender has moved away or died.
-Sometimes it is not safe as the offender has not admitted to the injury.
+Sometimes it is not admitted to the injury.
 Thus, we can forgive without telling the offender we have done so.
 Sometimes words are not necessary to show we have forgiven, as actions can speak louder than words, and saying the words doesn't always mean that we have truly forgiven.